SeyeonLee/ObjectDetectionOnCommand/README.md

-# VoiceAssistedCamera
+# ObjectDetectionOnCommand
-Object Detection with Voice Command
+Object Detection with transfer learning
 ## Project Overview

 Welcome to Seyeon's Convolutional Neural Networks (CNN) Capstone project in the AI Nanodegree!
 This project will explore how to detect different objects in a real-time video and follow voice commands provided by users.